FXB in action

 In order to create lasting and comprehensive impacts, FXB organizes personal life skill development sessions for direct participants as well as for people in surrounding communities.
 Many topics are discussed, including family planning, environmental protection, hygiene, health, HIV /AIDS and other diseases prevention, violence, women and children’s rights, among others.
 An additional 20,000 people are therefore being reached by FXB in the surrounding communities.
 FXB also promotes women’s empowerment and gender equality as key factors to fight poverty.

-Burundi in East Africa has nearly 9 million inhabitants covering 27,800 km².
+Burundi has over 11 million inhabitants, 70% of which live below the poverty line.
 Since its independence in 1962, the country has experienced repeated political crises that have involved serious outbreaks of violence between the two main ethnic groups: the majority Hutu and the minority Tutsi.